Category: moses

 The Development of Israel’s Idea of Righteousness

 “Righteousness” to Israel came to mean being acceptable to God.
 Most know that the Ten Commandments given by God to Israel at Sinai served as the foundation for Israel’s idea of righteousness.
-The evolution of Israel’s received understanding of their position vis-à-vis the status of “righteous” to God was dependent on their progressive revelation by God of His will for therm.
+The evolution of Israel’s received understanding of their position vis-à-vis the status of “righteous” before God was dependent on their progressive revelation by God of His will for therm.
 And, they had to fight through many false declarations intent on obscuring the truth to benefit men.
 While the Decalogue remained the bedrock of Israel’s moral imperative, their view did not remain static but developed through their history.
 Our…

 -